riscv/riscv-CMOs-discuss/README.md

 see parent repo https://github.com/riscv/riscv-CMOs

-## wikis duplicated, links to wrong duplicate, WIP/TBD disentanfling
+## wikis duplicated, links to wrong duplicate, WIP/TBD disentangling

 Note that riscv-CMOs/wiki and riscv-CNMs-discuss/wiki are duplicated (artifact of original creation 2020-11-13, should be disentangled soon), as are some reated files referred to by wiki.Cache Management Operations (CMOs) for RISC-V